artalar/reatom/docs/guides/migration-from-redux.md

 store.dispatch(incrementAsync())
 ```

-## redux-saga
-Transferring logic from sagas to effects can be very painful, but redux-saga can work with any external state management library.
-Just use runSaga.
-Redux-saga uses a [pattern](redux-saga.js.org/docs/api/#takepattern) to determine the needed action
+Changing logic from sagas to effects could be painful.
+Redux-saga allows us to work with any external state management library through `runSaga`.
+Redux-saga uses [pattern](redux-saga.js.org/docs/api/#takepattern) to determine which action is needed

 **Redux**

 ```js
 import { createStore, applyMiddleware } from 'redux' import createSagaMiddleware from 'redux-saga'